kuzudb/graph-rag-workshop/README.md

 - Generation model: OpenAI GPT-4o-mini
 - Reranking: Cohere [reranker](https://docs.cohere.com/v2/reference/rerank)

+## Dataset

+The dataset used in this workshop is the [BlackRock founders dataset](./data/blackrock), which are three small text files containing information about the founders of the asset management firm BlackRock.

+The aim of the workshop is to show how we can build a hybrid RAG system that utilizes a graph database and a vector database to answer questions about the dataset.

 ## Setup

 We will be using the Python API of Kùzu and a combination of scripts that utilize the required